-The deadline for filing for the July 2019 Arkansas Bar Exam is Monday, April 1, 2019.
+The deadline for filing for the July 2019 Arkansas Bar Exam was Monday, April 1, 2019.
 There are no exceptions to this deadline.
-The Application /Character Questionnaire with instructions may be found by clicking on Admission by Examination under the Office of Professional Programs menu.
+The Exam will be administered on July 30 and 31, 2019 at the Robinson Center in Little Rock, Arkansas.

 Rules and Requirements